-- The client comes first.
-Your Evans & Partners advisor will work in partnership with you to deliver solutions that will help you to meet your investment objectives.
-They undertake regular reviews to ensure that your asset allocation strategy remains aligned with your changing circumstances.
+- You are at the centre of everything we do.
+Your adviser will work in partnership with you to deliver solutions to help meet your investment objectives, with regular reviews to ensure your asset allocation strategy remains aligned with changing circumstances.

 - Capital protection comes first.
-Many investors think of risk narrowly as the variation in month-to-month returns.
-However, we have a different approach that places a greater emphasis on capital protection during periods of market stress.
-We conduct extensive stress tests to build portfolios that can withstand stressed conditions without sacrificing too much return.
+Many investors think of risk as the variation in month-to-month returns but our approach places greater emphasis on capital protection during periods of market volatility.
+We conduct extensive stress tests to build a portfolio for you that can help better withstand adverse conditions.

 - Diversification to reduce risk.
-Some risk must be undertaken to achieve higher investment returns, however not all additional risk is rewarded.
-Diversified portfolios can typically achieve the same level of expected return with lower risk and can provide some protection from extreme events.
 Portfolios should strike a balance between maximising returns, reducing short term return volatility and having some protection against episodes of market stress.
-We recommend portfolios that are diversified by geography and asset class to improve risk-adjusted returns.
-Diversified portfolios typically have similar expected returns in normal market conditions but are likely to be more resilient in times of market stress.
+We typically recommend portfolios diversified by geography and asset class to improve risk adjusted returns.

 - Risk has different dimensions.
 Standard deviation is not a total measure of risk.
-Investors must also consider other risks such as liquidity.
-A high degree of liquidity is always preferred but there are some times when investors are rewarded for holding less liquid assets.
+Investors must also consider other risks such as liquidity, concentration, inflation, political and regulatory risk.
+Liquidity is a particular focus; a high degree of liquidity is always preferred but there are some instances when investors are rewarded for holding less liquid assets.

 - Active management.
 Market pricing is frequently not efficient because of behavioural biases and the short-term focus of investors.
-This suggests that managers with the right skills, resources and processes may be able to create excess returns with active strategies.
-However, we will consider the use of passive investment through exchange-traded funds (ETFs) or index funds for some parts of the portfolio.
-For example, when the potential for positive returns to active management after fees is low or when a suitable active manager cannot be identified.
-ETFs are also useful for providing focused exposure to individual countries, sectors or macro themes.
+Hence managers with the right skills, resources and processes may be able to create excess returns with active strategies.
+However, we will also consider the use of passively managed funds when the potential for positive returns to active management after fees is low, or when a suitable active manager cannot be identified.

-- Partner with the best managers.
-We are able to choose managers that we expect can help achieve the best outcome for our clients after taxes and fees.
-We have the capability to develop our own solutions where there is no suitable investment vehicle available in the market, or we believe that we can achieve a better result than existing products after taxes and fees.
+- Partner with exceptional managers.
+We are able to partner with exceptional external managers that we expect can achieve effective outcomes for our clients.
+However, we also have the capability to develop our own solutions where there is no suitable investment vehicle available, or we believe we may be able achieve a better result than existing products.